How Much Do IT Services Cost?

 For more information about cyber liability insurance, visit our blog, What is Cyber Liability Insurance?

 Many MITS providers offer security awareness training.
 While security awareness training covers a variety of good security-based employee habits, it mainly focuses on educating your employees about the methods hackers use to gain information about your organization’s network.

 Hackers look for the low hanging fruit, and will shy away from highly secure targets in favor of an easily exploitable vulnerability.
 The most vulnerable part of your business’ network is your employees themselves.

 Hackers will send phishing emails under the guise of a security alert, usually from a company associated with your business, or a service your employee uses in their personal lives.
 Often, hackers will pose as another employee, usually a manger, asking for the employee receiving the email to take quick action.

-While most phishing emails result in nothing more than a few hundred dollars lost to Bitcoin or iTunes gift cards, some phishing emails can end with ransomware being installed on your network, locking you out of your files until you pay the hackers a ransom, or completely reboot your system via your backups.
+While most phishing emails result in nothing more than a few hundred dollars lost to Dogecoin or iTunes gift cards, some phishing emails can end with ransomware being installed on your network, locking you out of your files until you pay the hackers a ransom — or you planned ahead, and can completely reboot your system via your backups.

 For more about the cyber risks your network faces, read out blog, The 5 Most Common Security Risks Facing Businesses Today.

 IT SERVICES DO NOT HAVE A FIXED COST